paulwizviz/system-engineering/README.md

     * Public Key Infrastructure
         * [PKI Components - CompTIA Security+ SY0-501 - 6.4](https://www.youtube.com/watch?v=3yuad7_bszE)

-### Distributed and Decentralized Systems
+### Distributed Systems

 A distributed system is a type of system architectural pattern where processes is distributed across multiple platforms or nodes.
-There are two broad categories of distributed system: centralised and decentralised.

-A decentralized version refer to [my blockchain project](https://github.com/paulwizviz/my-blockchain).

-A centralised distributed system architecture include:

 * Architectural patterns
     * [Microservices explained - the What, Why and How?](https://www.youtube.com/watch?v=rv4LlmLmVWk).